 However, if you already have your website up and running, and your primary interest in email marketing is integrating it with your other digital marketing campaigns, then Klaviyo’s features will likely tip the scale in its favor, particularly if you’ve already got a foothold in e-commerce.

-Both Klaviyo and Mailchimp offer a free trial, so regardless of what any comparison says about them, you’re always free to try out both and decide for yourself which is the best fit for your needs.
+If you’re comparing Klaviyo vs. Mailchimp, both offer a free trial, so regardless of what any comparison says about them, you’re always free to try out both and decide for yourself which is the best fit for your needs.
 And speaking of free offers, the marketing consultants at Hawke Media are more than happy to help you decide which is the best fit for your company’s specific needs during a free consultation.

 Leadpages: What Is an ESP